-If the investment gap between public and private firms reflects short termism, the economic costs of it would be pretty huge.
+If the investment gap between public and private firms using the best stock apps reflects short termism, the economic costs of it would be pretty huge.
 As a paper by Andrew Haldane, the Bank of England’s Chief Economist and others, notes: “the elimination of short-termism would then result in a level of output around 20 per cent higher than would otherwise be the case.”
 That’s a big number.

 Trying to escape short termism has led to two trends.

 First, more and more public firms being taken private.
 “Public-to-private” deals where publicly-traded firms are taken private, plus fewer public listings (at least until this year), has been leading to “de-equitisation”.
 Across the US, UK and Eurozone the number of public listed companies has declined.
 But publicly listed firms remain a huge part of the economy, so if there is a short-termism problem there, it’s still going to have a huge economic impact.

 Second, in the US new tech firms increasingly set up voting structures to keep founders in charge through dual-class share structures.
 Mark Zuckerberg has special shares with ten times more votes than ordinary shares.
 US firms like Google, Lyft, Pintrest and Snap use this kind of structure, allowed there since the 1980s.
 But in the UK dual class structures aren’t able to get premium listings.
 If this model particularly suits tech firms with hard to value intangible assets, perhaps that should change?